Therapeutic Plasma Exchange · Plasmapheresis · Scottsdale, Arizona

 The honest breakdown on TPE and plasmapheresis cost in Arizona — including what most clinics won't tell you.

-If you've been researching therapeutic plasma exchange cost — sometimes listed as plasmapheresis cost or PLEX cost — you've already noticed the problem: clinics quote anywhere from $5,000 to $15,000 per session, and almost none of them explain what you're actually getting for that number.
+If you've been researching therapeutic plasma exchange cost — sometimes listed as plasmapheresis cost, apheresis cost, or PLEX cost — you've already noticed the problem: clinics quote anywhere from $4,500 to $15,000 per session, and almost none of them explain what you're actually getting for that number.

 In Arizona, where outpatient access to therapeutic apheresis is limited and there are few reference points for comparison, that opacity makes the decision harder.
-At Avinity, we think that's a problem.
-So here's the full picture.
+At Avinity, we think that's a problem — so we publish all three of our protocols and every package price, and below I'll walk you through what actually drives the number.

 Two Nurses Per Session

-One dedicated solely to you for the full 2–4 hours, one managing everything else
+One dedicated solely to you for your full treatment, one managing everything else

 Protocol Designed by a Board-Certified Nephrologist